About first-party domains

 - If multiple certificate files are chained, the chain file is required.

-When you renew a certificate, select Reimport Certificate to upload the certificate.
+You are responsible for renewing the certificates before they expire.
+When you renew a certificate, click Reimport Certificate to upload the certificate.
 The new certificate replaces the previous one.
 If the previous certificate has not expired, there should be no downtime.
-If the previous certificate has expired, there may be a few hours delay while the certificate propagates to DNS servers.

 Limits on domains per certificate

-The maximum number of domains per certificate is determined when you sign up for First-Party Domains.
+The maximum number of domains per certificate is determined when you sign up for first-party domains.
 The First-Party Domains Overview screen shows the number of domains that have been configured and the maximum number of domains per certificate for both Server-Side Data Collection and Client-Side Delivery.
 In the following example, no domains have been configured and the maximum number of domains for Server-Side Data Collection and Server-Side Delivery is 10 (0/10 Domains Configured).

 First-party domains and TAPID